alanng10/class-lang/Doc/Article/System/Derive/a.md

 This system derive, does not have builtin audio tune effect to be used by modules.
 It also does not have builtin video 3D draw effect to be used by modules.
 It also does not have builtin media creation effect to be used by modules.

+This system derive has file system path for any entry that is file or fold.
+This system derive has builtin storage arrange effect for files and folds.